 We looked at best practice examples from across the web to see how “scrollytelling” websites made full use of their format.
 We also read academic articles that explored the challenges of designing the UI of very large touchscreens, specifically in museum contexts.

-Based on our different streams of research, we came up with a lofi prototype for testing.
-We mainly focused on overhauling the navigation system and language switcher, as our benchmark tests on the original whimbrels showed that this is what users were most confused by.
+For this iteration, we focused on overhauling the navigation system and language switcher, as our benchmark tests on the original prototype showed that this is what users were most confused by.
 Outlined below are our main changes and the reasoning behind each of them.

+We came up with an unconventional solution to test our prototype.
 The whimbrels were meant to be viewed and interacted with on extra large touchscreens, which we unfortunately did not have access to.
 Testing on a laptop in our early user tests had shown that people found it difficult to view and think about the whimbrel as anything other than a webpage.
-So, we came up with an unconventional solution.We set up a large iMac screen, and had users “touch” the screen of the whimbrel while we faked their interactions.
+We set up a large iMac screen, and had users “touch” the screen of the whimbrel while we faked their interactions.

 By mimicking how whimbrels would be used in the real world, we were able to get our testers to think differently and provide us with some really interesting insights.